Practice

 Ecological Conservation

-Given that many of our sites are located in the Open Countryside or Green Belt we understand that building work has the potential to disturb legally protected species, including newts, bats and nesting migrating birds.
-Hayes & Partners work with local ecological specialists to help guide and advise clients through the process of relocating and protecting wildlife prior to construction
+Given that many of our sites are located in the Open Countryside or Green Belt, we recognise the potential impact of construction on legally protected species, including newts, bats and nesting migrating birds.
+Hayes & Partners collaborate closely with local ecological specialists to help clients protect and, where necessary, relocate wildlife prior to construction.

 Historic Conservation

-Our many decades of experience in building conservation means that Hayes & Partners has a refined and sensitive approach to the development of historic buildings, particularly where our clients’ proposals could be deemed contentious.
-We have a strong reputation for success in gaining Planning Permission and Listed Building Consent; building relationships with local council Conservation Officers, taking advice from Historic England and working with Historic Buildings Advisors.
+With decades of experience in building conservation, Hayes & Partners takes a refined and sensitive approach to the development of historic buildings, particularly where our clients’ proposals could be deemed contentious.
+Our practice a strong reputation for success in gaining Planning Permission and Listed Building Consent; building relationships with local council Conservation Officers, taking advice from Historic England and working with Historic Buildings Advisors.

-Our Director, Associate Director and Associate are all RIBA Conservation Registrants, confirming their awareness of the issues involved in working with historic buildings.
-The Associate Director and Associate are also registered to carry out quinquennial inspections with two local Methodist church circuits.
+Our Director and Associate Director are RIBA Conservation Registrants, confirming their awareness of the issues involved in working with historic buildings.
+Additionally, our Associate Director and Associate are also registered to carry out quinquennial inspections with two local Methodist church circuits.

 Sustainability

-When designing a new scheme, we always look to achieve efficient sustainable solutions.
-This can be through the combination of both passive and active systems.
-Passive design tends to mean that the most frequently used spaces are orientated to benefit from solar gains (warmth) and natural light, whilst thermally massive materials are used to regulate the ambient temperature of a space without the need to regularly use artificial heating or cooling.
-Active systems use renewable energy to heat or power a home, for example, wind turbines, ground source heat pumps and solar panels.
+When designing a new scheme, we aim to achieve efficient sustainable solutions by combining both passive and active systems.
+Passive design typically involves orienting the most used spaces to maximise solar gains (warmth) and natural light.
+Thermally massive materials are used to regulate the ambient temperature of a space relying heaving on artificial heating or cooling.
+Active systems harness renewable energy to heat or power a home, for example, wind turbines, ground source heat pumps and solar panels.

-We also encourage clients to consider energy saving appliances, water efficient fittings, and even entrance level shower rooms or spaces that could be converted to accessible bedrooms to meet lifetime homes standards.
+We also encourage clients to incorporate energy-saving appliances, water-efficient fittings, and adaptable spaces.
+These include entrance-level shower rooms or spaces that can be converted into accessible bedrooms to meet lifetime homes standards.

-Hayes & Partners project Rough Hey is a highly insulated residential conversion with a ground source heat pump, achieving an excellent SAP rating of 84 (Standard Assessment Procedure for Energy Rating of Dwellings).
-Sun pipes and roof lights are used to light internal spaces in order to reduce the artificial light required.
-A 6kw wind turbine generates an average of 700 units per month making the house carbon neutral while exporting electricity to the grid.
+A prime example of our commitment to sustainability is Rough Hey, a highly insulated residential conversion with a ground source heat pump, achieving an excellent SAP rating of 84.
+Sun pipes and roof lights were used to maximise natural lighting reducing the artificial light required.
+A 6kw wind turbine generates an average of 700 units per month, making the house carbon neutral while exporting surplus electricity to the grid.